Cyber-Underground/RustShell/README.md

 ## Upcoming Features and updates

--   `A Listener` : With a listener you can send commands and execute them remotely
+-   `A Listener` : With a listener you can send commands to the RustShell.exe and execute them remotely

 ## Commands